makrai/notes/warstadt19-bertology-npi-ijcai.md

 # Abstract

-* inspired by prior work evaluating pretrained sentence representation models.
+* inspired by prior work evaluating pretrained sentence representation models
-* negative polarity item (NPI) licensing, as a case study for our experiments.
-  NPIs like _any_ are grammatical only if they appear in a licensing environment like negation (Sue doesn’t have any cats vs.  `*`Sue has any cats).
+* negative polarity item (NPI) licensing, as a case study for our experiments NPIs like _any_ are grammatical only if they appear in a licensing environment like negation (Sue doesn’t have any cats vs.  `*`Sue has any cats).
 This
-  * challenging because of the variety of NPI licensing environments that exist.
+  * challenging because of the variety of NPI licensing environments that exist
-* We introduce an artificially generated dataset that manipulates key features of NPI licensing for the experiments.
+* We introduce an artificially generated dataset that manipulates key features of NPI licensing for the experiments
 * We find that BERT has significant knowledge of these features, but its success varies widely across different experimental methods.
 We conclude
   * a variety of methods is necessary to reveal all relevant aspects